wpilibsuite/SystemcoreTesting/LimelightVision.md

 }
 ```

+### Telemetry
-**Telemetry.** On by default and found at `limelight_telemetry/<camera>/<type>/` with pose estimate rejection reasons and counters.
+On by default and found at `limelight_telemetry/<camera>/<type>/` with pose estimate rejection reasons and counters.
 Every camera also contributes to the shared `limelight_telemetry/Field` Field2d. `withTelemetry(false)` turns it off.

 ```java
 // Nothing to write.
 Watch limelight_telemetry/Field in AdvantageScope, Elastic, or Glass.
 Limelight camera = new Limelight("limelight", cameraPoseRobotSpace).withTelemetry(false); // turn it off
 ```

+### Pipeline configuration overrides.

-**Pipeline configuration overrides.** Download a pipeline as a `.vpr` file, drop it in the deploy folder, and load it with `Limelight.PipelineConfiguration.fromDeployFolder("aiming")`. `setPipelineConfigurationOverride(config)` sends it to the camera, `setUsePipelineConfigurationOverride(true)` runs it instead of the selected on-camera pipeline.
+Download a pipeline as a `.vpr` file, drop it in the deploy folder, and load it with `Limelight.PipelineConfiguration.fromDeployFolder("aiming")`. `setPipelineConfigurationOverride(config)` sends it to the camera, `setUsePipelineConfigurationOverride(true)` runs it instead of the selected on-camera pipeline.
 The ten pipelines are untouched, so you can switch freely.
 The UI shows a banner while the override runs.
 In the UI, you can make edits but these edits will not be saved.
 You will need to download the pipelien and overwrite the file in the deploy folder for any changes to persist.

 Use this if you have multiple cameras.
 A good example of this is the 2026 world championship in which robots have four cameras, and need to work on three different fields (wooden practice field, real practice field, real field).